d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 ``` r
 #or I could have added "+ scale_x_log10()" instead of two log10() :/
 ```

+Really interesting.
+There does appear to be some linear correlation, particularly in the middle of the plot, but the correlation breaks down at the fringes.
+Possibly due to unknown, unconsidered factors.

 ~~ Pearson's Correlation Coefficient & Coefficient of Determination~~